Make Your Presentations Poetic

 Certainly there are grand, epic forms of poetry, but most poetic forms favor brevity.
 Keeping your presentation concise and focused will nearly always make it feel more poetic.

 Poetry in Practice: Instead of trying to pack in more—more words, more ideas, more thoughts, more data points—see what you can remove.
 Give your ideas some breathing room, so they can bloom.

 Here’s one last example I’d like to share, in which I tried to incorporate all of these poetic building blocks to some extent.
 I created it for presentation expert Nolan Haims, based on a blog post he wrote that inspired me.
-(Sending this to him felt a bit like cooking dinner for a famous chef, and I offered to make any changes he requested, but he loved it!
+Sending this to him felt a bit like cooking dinner for a famous chef, and I offered to make any changes he requested, but he loved it!
 And the central idea here—to trim those ubiquitous lists of three down to just two—is a strong technique that can make your presentations more compelling and poetic.

 There’s no foolproof formula to creating poetic presentations—like poetry itself, there are plenty of forms to explore and ways to experiment.
 But I hope these poetic building blocks can plant some seeds for future presentation inspiration.